Wald14/rubber-puckies-web-app/README.md

 This will be a web application to display the stats of the infamous Rubber Puckies hockey team.

+This web app also features an admin only view for add, updating, and deleteing Seasons, Teams, Players, and Games.

 ## Instructions

 - Clone the repo